-One evening I was sitting on my balcony on the 35th floor in Ho Chi Minh City.
-Beautiful view, a rare break from work, and my mind finally had room to wander.
-And suddenly it hit me: I didn't want to use AI just to ask things anymore, the way I always had.
-I wanted to use it to actually build something.
+One quiet evening I was sitting out on my balcony, 35 floors up in Ho Chi Minh City.
+Gorgeous view, a rare moment of calm away from work, and my mind finally had a bit of room to wander.
+And then it just hit me: I didn't want to use AI only to ask things anymore, the way I always had.
+I wanted to use it to actually build something real.

-And I knew exactly what.
-A trading system — using Bitcoin as the instrument for the strategies, precisely because of its volatility.
-I'm an ex-banker, 23 years in the business, so markets are in my blood.
+And I knew exactly what, too.
+A trading system — with Bitcoin as the instrument for the strategies, precisely because it moves around so much.
+I'm an ex-banker, 23 years in the business, so markets are basically in my blood.
 But I'm not a developer.
-A few years ago this idea would have died on that balcony.
-This time it didn't, and the reason it didn't is the tool this review is about: Replit.
+A few years ago this little idea would have quietly died right there on that balcony.
+This time it didn't — and the reason it didn't is the tool this review is all about: Replit.

 What Replit actually is (in plain English)

-Strip away the jargon and Replit is two things at once.
-First, it's a cloud coding environment — you write and run software in your browser, with nothing to install, and it keeps your program running on its servers 24/7.
-Second, and this is the part that changed everything for me, it has a built-in AI Agent that writes the actual code with you while you describe what you want in normal language.
+Strip away all the jargon and Replit is really two things rolled into one.
+First, it's a cloud coding environment — you write and run your software right in your browser, nothing to install, and it keeps your program humming away on its servers 24/7.
+Second — and this is the part that completely changed things for me — it has a built-in AI Agent that writes the actual code together with you while you just describe, in plain everyday words, what you want.

-So after a bit of research that balcony evening, I landed on Replit and started building.
-Within a stunningly short time I had a professional trading system that runs 24/7 and is hosted entirely on Replit.
-No laptop that needs to stay on, no server I have to babysit.
+So after a bit of digging that evening on the balcony, I landed on Replit and started building.
+And in a stunningly short space of time I had a proper, professional trading system that runs 24/7 and lives entirely on Replit.
+No laptop that has to stay on, no server I need to babysit.
 It just runs.

 Building with the AI Agent: meet Axel

-The Replit AI Agent isn't a chatbot that spits out a wall of code and wishes you luck.
-The thing I value most is that it thinks along with you, challenges you, and shows you clearly what it's building at each step.
-I gave my agent a name — Axel — because honestly it started to feel like a colleague.
+The Replit AI Agent isn't one of those chatbots that dumps a wall of code on you and wishes you luck.
+The thing I love most is that it thinks along with you, gently challenges you, and shows you clearly what it's building at every step.
+I even gave mine a name — Axel — because honestly, it started to feel like a real colleague.

-My workflow is now almost embarrassingly simple.
-I open the app, say "hi Axel," and we build on.
-I'd come in with a trading strategy from a book, discuss it with the agent, poke holes in it together, and then have it built.
-The bot on Replit now executes all of it around the clock, and to this day I keep making tweaks to expand the system further.
+My way of working is almost embarrassingly simple now.
+I open the app, say "hi Axel," and we just build on together.
+I'd come in with a trading strategy I'd read about in a book, talk it through with the agent, poke holes in it together, and then have it built.
+The bot on Replit now runs all of it around the clock, and even today I keep tinkering and adding to the system bit by bit.

-For an ex-banker with no coding background, this is the unlock.
-The hard part of building software was never the ideas — bankers have plenty of those.
-It was the blank page, the syntax, the not knowing where to start.
-The agent removes that barrier completely, while still forcing you to think clearly about your logic.
-It doesn't make you lazy; it makes you fast.
+For an ex-banker with no coding background at all, this is the real unlock.
+The hard part of building software was never the ideas — us bankers have plenty of those.
+It was the blank page, the syntax, the not knowing where on earth to start.
+The agent takes that barrier away completely, while still nudging you to think clearly about your own logic.
+It doesn't make you lazy; it just makes you fast.

 The dashboard we built together

-Axel and I also built a genuinely beautiful dashboard.
-At a single glance I can see how much capital is in play, which market regime we're in, the live P&L, when the bot plans to buy or sell, and the reasoning behind each decision it has made.
-Just as importantly, it flags issues the moment a strategy starts misbehaving — so I can step in immediately instead of finding out days later.
+Axel and I also built a genuinely lovely dashboard together.
+At a single glance I can see how much money is in play, which kind of market we're in, the live profit and loss, when the bot is planning to buy or sell, and the thinking behind every decision it's made.
+Just as importantly, it gives me a nudge the moment a strategy starts misbehaving — so I can step in right away instead of finding out days later.

-The bot trades on the exchange Bitvavo, which connects to Replit through its API.
-I won't go deep on the exchange side here — I wrote a separate piece about that: how I run a 24/7 bot on Bitvavo.
-For this review, the point is that Replit is the brain and the host; the exchange is just the hands.
+The bot does its trading on the exchange Bitvavo, which connects to Replit through its API.
+I won't go too deep on the exchange side here — I wrote a whole separate piece about that: how I run a 24/7 bot on Bitvavo.
+For this review, the point is simply that Replit is the brain and the home; the exchange is just the hands.

 What Replit costs